hazelcast/hazelcast/README.md

 When you do not pay attention to AWS regions, Hazelcast applications may run tens or even hundreds of times slower than necessary.
 The following notes are potential workarounds.

 - Create a cluster only within a region.
 It is not recommended that you deploy a single cluster that spans across multiple regions.
-- If a Hazelcast application is hosted on Amazon EC2 instances in multiple EC2 regions, you can reduce the latency by serving the end users` requests from the EC2 region which has the lowest network latency.
+- If a Hazelcast application is hosted on Amazon EC2 instances in multiple EC2 regions, you can reduce the latency by serving the end users requests from the EC2 region which has the lowest network latency.
 Changes in network connectivity and routing result in changes in the latency between hosts on the Internet.
 Amazon has a web service (Route 53) that lets the cloud architects use DNS to route end-user requests to the EC2 region that gives the fastest response.
 This latency-based routing is based on latency measurements performed over a period of time.
-Please have a look at <a href="http://docs.aws.amazon.com/Route53/latest/DeveloperGuide/HowDoesRoute53Work.html" target="_blank">Route53</a>.
+Please have a look at [Route53](http://docs.aws.amazon.com/Route53/latest/DeveloperGuide/HowDoesRoute53Work.html).
 - Move the deployment to another region.
-The <a href="http://www.cloudping.info/" target="_blank">CloudPing</a> tool gives instant estimates on the latency from your location.
+The [CloudPing](http://www.cloudping.info/) tool gives instant estimates on the latency from your location.
 By using it frequently, CloudPing can be helpful to determine the regions which have the lowest latency.
-- The <a href="http://cloudharmony.com/speedtest" target="_blank">SpeedTest</a> tool allows you to test the network latency and also the downloading/uploading speeds.
+- The [SpeedTest](http://cloudharmony.com/speedtest) tool allows you to test the network latency and also the downloading/uploading speeds.

 ### Selecting Virtualization

 AWS uses two virtualization types to launch the EC2 instances: Para-Virtualization (PV) and Hardware-assisted Virtual Machine (HVM).
 According to the tests we performed, HVM provided up to three times higher throughput than PV.
 Therefore, we recommend you use HVM when you run Hazelcast on EC2.

 ***RELATED INFORMATION***

-*You can download the white paper "Amazon EC2 Deployment Guide for Hazelcast IMDG" <a href="https://hazelcast.com/resources/amazon-ec2-deployment-guide/" target="_blank">here</a>.*
+*You can download the white paper "Amazon EC2 Deployment Guide for Hazelcast IMDG" [here](https://hazelcast.com/resources/amazon-ec2-deployment-guide/).*